pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 Different indexes will have varying criteria for including your publications’ content in their index.
 Depending on the index, the indexing process may require manual intervention.
 As an example, regular exports of metadata from your journal, sometimes in particular formats, may be required.

 Some organizations may provide guidelines and their requirements for publishers providing content to them.
-This can be include (but is not limited to):
+This can include (but is not limited to):

 * Delivery mechanism (e.g. via File transfer protocol or web upload)
 * Acceptance of file formats (e.g. PDF, HTML)